 The Play:5 is SONOS’ most expensive speaker, but again, it’s the best sounding wireless speaker from both the brand and in the category.
 If you’re looking to dip your toe in the wireless speaker market, you could start with their Play:1 or Play:3, which are more affordable options.

-#2 Pick Amazon Echo Wireless Speaker – Best Affordable Wireless Speaker
+#2 Pick Amazon Echo (2nd Generation) – Best Wireless Smart Speaker

 Amazon’s Echo most certainly shouldn’t be overlooked.
 It easily ranks as a top wireless speaker.
+On top of that, it’s definitely the best and most affordable smart speaker on the market today.
 And yes, it works over WiFi and Bluetooth allowing playback from a whole variety of music sources.

 What’s even better is that it can be controlled purely by voice and even can tie into your home’s smart products (SmartThings, WeMo and more) allowing lights to be turned off just by yelling the command.
 If you’re out of range, just grab an Amazon remote and things will get “cleared up” in a jiffy.